 Homework Grade.
 Homework will be completed online using the Connect Math program and additionally the ALEKS Prep for College Algebra for the first three weeks of the semester.
 The homework category will be worth 190 points and each Connect assignment will be worth 5 points.
 The ALEKS Prep for College Algebra will count 20 points toward the homework category.
 (Each 6 topics completed will count 1 point.)
 To complete the ALEKS Review portion of the course will require you to complete an "initial knowledge check" to determine which of the review topics you have already mastered and you will be given credit for mastering said topics.
 To master any remaining topics you will work problems within the program to show mastery.
 After completing 20 topics and spending 5 hours in the program you will complete a "progress check" which will again adjust your mastery level.
-Once you have completed all of the ALEKS Review topics you will need to complete a "final assessment" to determine retained mastery of the Review topics.
+Once you have completed all of the ALEKS Review topics.
 At this time you may need to rework some of the Review topics to complete the ALEKS Review.
 Late homework will not be accepted.